Multiple road closures & other major roadworks starting in Lytham, Thornton & Poulton

-Lasting between one day and three weeks, motorists are advised to avoid these areas if they can or plan their journey to give themselves more time.
+Lasting between one day and two weeks, motorists are advised to avoid these areas if they can or plan their journey to give themselves more time.

 So take a look at the roadworks you will most want to be aware of this week, including how long the work is scheduled to last and why: